1986–87 Buffalo Sabres season

 The 1986–87 Buffalo Sabres season was the 17th season for the National Hockey League (NHL) franchise that was established on May 22, 1970.
-The Sabres failed to qualify for the playoffs for the second consecutive year.
+The team's first ever draft pick and franchise icon Gilbert Perrault played his final games for the team before retiring early in the season as the Sabres failed to qualify for the playoffs for the second consecutive year.